-The quantity of pipe culvert in feet (meters), will be the quantity shown in the contract documents for each culvert to the nearest foot (0.1 m) with no deductions for elbows, tees, and other fittings, but not including aprons.
+The quantity of pipe culvert, in feet (meters), will be the measured length of culvert installed, excluding aprons, to the nearest foot (0.1 m) with no deductions for elbows, tees, and other fittings.
 The quantity of pipe will be determined along the axis.
 Pipe laterals terminating at a tee will be from the point of inlet to a point 6 inches (150 mm) from the outside of the main, less the length of the apron, if any.